yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

-that could generalize these two use cases, and future-proof against any other use cases that would crop up with respect to my personal development workflows, and perhaps some work-related use cases as well (e.g. a client process to remind me to rotate my personal passwords, and rotate my work-related AWS IAM keys, in order to follow AWS security best practices, or a Google Home or
-$SMART_DEVICE_OF_THE_DECADE client in order to keep track of my habits in addition to the web client).
+that could generalize these two use cases, and future-proof against any other use cases that would crop up with respect to my personal development workflows, and perhaps some work-related use cases as well (e.g. a client process to remind me to rotate my personal passwords, or rotate my personal AWS IAM keys, or a Google Home or $SMART_DEVICE_OF_THE_DECADE client in order to keep track of my habits in addition to an always-available web client).

 I found the most powerful commonalities between these use cases as: